iboB/ibob.github.com/_drafts/next.md

 ## TLDR

+* Hardware:
-* Hardware: anything should work.
-You might want to search for the max resolutions supported by your device.
+    * Anything should work.
+You might want to check the max resolutions supported by your device.
     * Consider using a monitor which supports Thunderbolt via USB-C and is also a USB hub.
 That would make things simpler.
     * Otherwise find a USB-C hub with HDMI, which also supports charging
     * ... or use a network display